afane/afane.github.io/_pages/about.md

 ---

-With a master's degree in engineering and data science, I work on applying machine learning and AI to public health, LLM reliability, and quantum computing.
+With master's degrees in engineering and data science, I work on applying machine learning and AI to public health, LLM reliability, and quantum computing.
 I have extensive research and industry experience as a data analyst and machine learning researcher, contributing to projects that address real-world challenges.

 I'm particularly interested in developing machine learning methods that support robust and equitable decision making, and exploring how AI systems can be used to their full potential while ensuring safety, reliability, and fairness.